The Fellow Ode has been out for a while now.

 As I mentioned, the grinder is focused on brewed coffee, not espresso.
 So we’re talking about batch brew, French press, drip, etc.

-Fellow Products has made some big decisions regarding the burrs here.
-They are excellent for brewed coffee, but they can’t grind very fine.
-Many reviewers have commented on this fact, so it’s not a secret.
+Fellow Products made some big decisions regarding the Gen 1 V1 burrs.
+They are excellent for brewed coffee but can’t grind very fine.
+Many reviewers have commented on this, so it’s not a secret.

 My take is this: If you’re only planning to use the coffee for French press and drip coffee, you’ll be fine.
 You’ll get delicious brews, don’t worry.

 However, you’ll probably also feel a bit limited.
-Most of my time using the grinder, I had it in the lowest setting.
-You feel a bit foolish when you have this big beautiful adjustment wheel, and you’re only using one setting.
+Most of the time, I used the grinder, and I had the adjustment wheel on the lowest setting.
+You feel a bit foolish when you have this big, beautiful adjustment wheel and you’re only using one setting.

-On the other hand, the flavors from my pour over coffee were mesmerizing.
+On the other hand, the flavor from my pour over was excellent.
 Indeed in a different league compared to typical alternatives such as Baratza Encore or Virtuoso.
-In my opinion, it even outperformed the Wilfa Uniform.
+In my opinion, it also outperformed the Wilfa Uniform.

 Fellow quickly realized they had made a mistake with the original burrs and introduced a “version 1.1.”
 This set can grind a bit finer than the original burrs.

 In Q4 2022, however, Fellow launched the highly anticipated 2.0 burrs.
-These burrs can be bought separately but also come as standard with the upgraded”Ode Gen 2″.
-The new burrs can grind a lot finer than previously.
-Many users also report that they are just better overall compared to the original.
+These burrs can be bought separately but also come as standard with the upgraded “Ode Gen 2”.

 What about SSP burrs?

-I have previously made those upgrades on my Wilfa Uniform and DF64 grinders, so I won’t detail the installation process here.
+I have previously made those upgrades on my Wilfa Uniform and DF64 grinders so I detail the installation process here.
 However, overall it’s a straightforward mod on the Ode.

 Some people adore the SSP multipurpose, and if you’re one of those people, you’ll enjoy them in the Ode.